theonetruenerd/VenusLibraryDocumentation/docs/source/Labware_Properties.rst

   :return: None
   :rtype: N/A

-.. py:function:: Get_Height(device io_instrument, sequence i_sequenceLabware, variable o_labwareHeight)
+.. ven:function:: Get_Height(device io_instrument, sequence i_sequenceLabware, variable o_labwareHeight)

   This function outputs the height of the labware at the first position of a given sequence.
 This value is only the labware height, not the absolute Z position.